 Correspondence Secretary: The Correspondence Secretary writes thank you letters to guest speakers and sponsors.
 You also help with other important club communication as directed by the club’s President and leaders.

 Healthy Living Officer: The Healthy Living Officer plans fun activities to help the club stay active and eat healthy.
+They plan fun games and social events at meetings to get everyone involved.
 You also create articles for the newsletter and help the club adopt a wellness plan.
 (Training video)

-Civic Engagement Officer: This officer organizes exciting community service projects for the club and builds connections with local organizations.
-You work with others to find ways the club can help and make a positive impact on the community.
-(Training video)
+Community Outreach Officer: This officer organizes exciting community outreach projects outside of club meetings and builds connections with local organizations.
+You work with others to find ways the club can help and make a positive impact in the community.

 Historian: The Historian captures memories by taking photos and creating a scrapbook of the club’s activities.
 You also collect articles and reports to add to the scrapbook, sharing the club’s story with others.